How to Get More Customers With Local Search Engine Optimization

 Claim your business.

 When a business is opened, Google creates a business listing including name, address, map, hours, and other details.
-When you claim your Google My Business page you take control of that profile, so you can verify that all the information is correct, make updates when needed, respond to reviews, answer questions, and add interesting content to get the attention of your customers.
+When you claim your Google Business Profile (formerly called Google My Business) page you take control of that profile, so you can verify that all the information is correct, make updates when needed, respond to reviews, answer questions, and add interesting content to get the attention of your customers.

-Why does Google My Business matter?
+Why does your Google Business Profile matter?
 Because whenever someone searches for a local business, Google displays results using information it has in its database of local businesses.